 Prioritize Flexibility and Adaptability

-Implement flexibility through:
+Work flexibility in through:

 - Modular furniture reconfiguring for different activities